rivas-lab/GlobalBiobankEngine/README.md

 # Global Biobank Engine
 A framework for exploring and sharing genetic data from large genetic datasets.

+For full description to setup MongoDB environment see `mongodb/`

+For full description to setup SciDB environment see `scidb/`

 ## Setup

 #### 1. Install requirements